 We will assess each pupil's current skills and levels of attainment on entry via our baseline assessments, which will build on previous settings and Key Stages, where appropriate.
+This is in order to personalise learning and understand gaps in knowledge the students may have.
 Class teachers will make regular assessments of progress for all pupils and identify those whose progress:

-- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - Widens the attainment gap
+- is significantly slower than that of their peers starting from the same baseline - fails to match or better the child's previous rate of progress - fails to close the attainment gap between the child and their peers - widens the attainment gap